Army of Me (band)

-Army of Me is a band formed in Washington, D.C.
+Army of Me was a band formed in Washington, D.C.

 History

 Vocalist and guitarist Vince Scheuerman grew up in a Gaithersburg, Maryland religious community.
 Feeling frustrated with mainstream culture, he turned to music as an outlet.
 Scheuerman and long-time friend John Hutchins, bass, joined a ska band, Sidewinders SC, but quit to start their own project.
 The pair formed Cactus Patch in 2001 with drummer Dennis Manuel.

 Under the name Cactus Patch, they self-released 3 EPs on CD-Rs and one self-titled album.
 They changed their name to Army of Me not long after winning the WHFS Big Break contest which granted them an opening slot at the 2001 HFStival.
 The band's reputation in the Washington, D.C., area grew through street team promotion, active touring and multiple years playing the street stage at the HFStival.
 Guitar player Brad Tursi joined the band in 2003, filling out the live sound.

 Army of Me went on to independently release the "Fake Ugly EP" as well as the "Demos EP" and toured the East Coast and the Mid-west of the United States.
 In January 2006, Army of Me signed a record deal with Atlantic Records.
 In February and March 2006, they recorded their record CITIZEN in a small beach house in Mathews, Virginia with producer Michael "Elvis" Baskette and engineer Dave Holdredge.
 The album was released April 10, 2007 on Doghouse/Atlantic records.

 The band has toured with The Used, The Almost, Emery, Envy On The Coast, OAR, Dave Matthews, Switchfoot, Blue October, The Damnwells, Mae, The Bled, Fiction Family.

 The band's single "Going Through Changes" has been in rotation on MTV, as well as several commercial radio stations in the US, including KROQ and DC101.
 It has also been featured in the video games MLB 06: The Show and Burnout Paradise.
 It has also been featured on the PlayStation 2 game Burnout Dominator.
 An acoustic version of the song "Perfect" was featured on the 2008 Olympic Soundtrack.

-Currently, Army of Me consists of Scheuerman & Manuel.
 Hutchins left the band in 2006 to form Hello Tokyo, a New York City based band.
 Tursi moved to Nashville, Tennessee, to pursue a country music career.
 Scheuerman both tours solo under the Army of Me name, playing acoustic shows, and with a full band.
 The band released "Make Yourself Naked," an acoustic EP in 2009.

 On October 12, 2010, Scheuerman announced on the band's Myspace page that the band would be put on hold so that he could focus his time on a new project called River James, in which John Hutchins returns playing bass guitar.
 Scheuerman stated the following: "I'm not gonna say that you'll never see Army of Me again but the truth is that I'm gonna be focusing my efforts on this new project - River James".